-Corpus Christi Wrongful Death Attorneys
+Corpus Christi Wrongful Death Attorney

 Losing a loved one in a preventable accident can be absolutely devastating.
 While you are coping with the intense emotional pain, your family and finances can be thrown into chaos.
 The emotional trauma of a sudden loss can make it impossible for you to quickly return to work, and your children or grandchildren may miss a significant amount of school.
 Handling your tragedy on a personal level can be overwhelming, but families can also be burdened unpaid medical bills and funeral expenses, not to mention the loss of income from the family member who died.

 If you have lost a loved one due to the negligent or reckless acts of another party, you may be legally entitled to financial compensation.
 At Brunkenhoefer, P.C.
-Injury Attorneys, our attorneys treat clients with the utmost respect, and we will handle your case with dignity and compassion.
+Injury Attorney, our attorney treat clients with the utmost respect, and we will handle your case with dignity and compassion.
 We understand that no legal action can ever make up for your family member’s passing, but you should not be burdened with unmanageable debt in your time of loss.
 We are ready to help you secure any monetary recompense you are legally due so that you and your family can mourn without the added trouble of financial distress.

 Cases We Handle

-Our compassionate wrongful death attorneys have substantial experience representing the family members of those lost in preventable accidents.
+Our compassionate wrongful death attorney have substantial experience representing the family members of those lost in preventable accidents.
 We understand that you have already gone through unspeakable trauma before you ever walk into our office, so we prioritize making the legal process as easy, swift, and stress-free as possible.
 We are equipped to handle a variety of wrongful death cases including those that were caused by:

 - Car accidents